 BIO 630.
-Advanced Graduate Topics in Biology.
+Advanced Graduate Topics in Cell, Molecular and Developmental Biology.

-Studies in advanced special areas of biology.
+Seminar in advanced special areas of cell, molecular and/or developmental biology.
 May be repeated with change in topic or change in subject matter within a topic.

 BIO 660.
-Graduate Seminar.
+Advanced Graduate Topics in Ecology, Evolution and Organismal Biology.

-Seminar in special areas of biology.
-May be repeated up to a total of 12 hours with change of subject.
+Seminar in special areas of ecology, evolution and organismal biology.
+May be repeated up to a total of 12 hours with change in subject matter.